 Virtual reality (VR) is a buzzword today among marketers for a good reason.

 Marketers believe that this technology can potentially revolutionize the social media experience for consumers.
 When Facebook acquired Oculus VR for $2 billion in 2014, virtual reality entered the mainstream.
 And research shows that people are more likely to buy from brands that use virtual reality.

 Even if it’s surrounded by hype, VR still has many marketers confused or unaware of its potential uses in marketing strategies.

 This post shows the basics you should know about VR and how it can be applied by marketers to boost brand awareness and create more engaging brand experiences for customers on social media.

 What is VR?

 Virtual reality can be defined as an immersive environment that is stimulated by computers.
 It gives users the feeling of being in that environment.
 The most popular way to experience VR is through a headset – for example, the Oculus Rift.
 These can often be sophisticated and quite expensive.
 But there are also simpler devices, such as Google Cardboard, that enable people to use their smartphones to connect to virtual environments.

 So how can marketers use VR to their advantage?
 Here are 5 strategies for incorporating virtual reality to social media marketing.

 1. Branding at point of sale + social media coverage

-Even if the VR experience made available to customers at a point of sale (for example, a special section where customers get to wear a VR headset and are transported to another reality), it’s smart to share that investment on social media.
+Even if the VR experience made available to customers at a point of sale (for example, a special section where customers get to wear a VR headset and are transported to another reality), it’s smart to share that investment on social media and on your website.

 Tom’s incredibly popular virtual giving trip, where the brand transports customers to a remote village in Peru, has become an instant hit thanks to video sharing.
 Their 360 video has gained over a million views on Facebook!

 2. Branded entertainment experience